 This is the way I do it personally and it’s worked great for me.

 Similar to Google Drive, Dropbox also offers automatic uploads of videos (and photos) you take on your smartphone.
 If you set it up following the instructions as described here and also install the Dropbox client on your desktop/laptop, this is an easy way to make sure that all your videos don’t just live on your phone.
+If you don’t like Dropbox, just use one of the many handy alternatives to Dropbox.

 Use Google+ on your Android or iOS device.